Click to Display

 Please note that you MUST be registered with USA Hockey PRIOR to registering for a seminar (https://membership.usahockey.com/)

-Levels 2, 3 and 4 are all virtual seminars, and you can attend a seminar in ANY district.
+ALL SEMINARS are all virtual , and you can attend a seminar in ANY district.
 Find a date that works for you, and signup.
 Please note Time Zone differences!

 The 2021-25 USA Hockey Playing Rule change process was concluded on June 12, 2021 during the Board of Directors Meeting at Annual Congress.
 You will find a summary of all accepted rule changes below, in addition to updates to the USA Hockey Points of Emphasis and Standard of Play, and an explanation of the new Standardization of Discipline regarding Match Penalties.